fightToDie/frontend/README.md

 # frontend
-This is Nota's Front end Repository.
+This is a Nota's Front end Repository.